 Spatial prioritization approach

 We compared ILP and SA for solving the Marxan spatial prioritization problem.
 In this formulation, the landscape is divided into a set of discrete planning units.
 Each planning unit is assigned a socioeconomic cost (here we use the assessed land value) and a conservation value for a set of features that we wish to protect (here the occupancy probability for a set of species).
-Finally, we define representation targets for each species as the amount of habitat we hope to protect for each species.
+Finally, we define representation targets for each species as the amount of habitat we hope to protect for that species.
 The goal of this prioritization problem is to optimize the trade-off between conservation benefit and socioeconomic cost (McIntosh et al. 2017).
 Achieving this goal involves finding the set of planning units that meets the conservation targets for the minimum possible cost.
 Details on the Marxan problem formulation can be found in (Ball et al. 2009) and the ILP formulation in (Beyer et al. 2016).
 Three key parameters that are important for Marxan analysis, which we also use here are: species penalty factor, number of iterations and number of restarts (Ardron et al. 2010).
 Briefly, the species penalty factor is the penalty given to a reserve system for not adequately representing a feature, the number of iterations determines how long the annealing algorithms will run, and the number of restarts determines how many different solutions Marxan will generate.

 ILP solvers (commercial vs open source)